PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ```bash
 LMT_Widget_Tool.ipynb
 ```
 First, you will have to execute the first cell code to install the packages for the tool.
-Once all the packages are installed, close JupyterLab and close the Kernel by pressing the keys "Ctrl + C" inside of your prompt.
-Then restart JupyterLab in your prompt using :
+Once all the packages are installed, close JupyterLab and close the Kernel by pressing the keys "Ctrl + C" inside of your command prompt.
+Then restart JupyterLab in your command prompt using :

 ```bash
 jupyter lab